 How men can increase their calcium

 The obvious source is dairy products, but that’s not the only way to get calcium.
 Kale and broccoli are good natural sources, and cereals are often fortified with calcium.
 Supplements are available as well, but be careful not to overdo it.
-There’s some research that suggests getting too much calcium from supplements increases men’s risk of cardiovascular disease.
+There’s some research that suggests getting too much calcium from supplements increases the risk of heart disease.
 (14)

 In a perfect world, we’d get plenty of these essential fatty acids from our diet.
 But as we know, the Standard American Diet is anything but perfect.

-The problem is that since we started relying on industrial foods, our omega 3/omega 6 ratio has gone seriously awry.
-Scientists believe that human bodies evolved to need a 1:1 ratio of omega 3s to omega 6s.
-But because we rely now on so many processed foods—which are abundant in omega 6s—our ratio is now something like 1:20.
-That means we’re getting 20 times as much omega 6 as omega 3.
-(15)
+The problem is that since we started relying on industrial foods, our omega-3/omega-6 ratio has gone seriously awry.
+Scientists believe that human bodies evolved to need a 1:1 ratio of omega-3s to omega-6s.
+But because we rely now on so many processed foods—which are abundant in omega-6s—our ratio is now closer to 1:20.
+That means we’re getting 20 times as much omega-6 as omega-3.
+(24)

-Omega 3s are essential fats, meaning you need to get them from your diet—your body can’t make them.
-They are key to countless aspects of health, but here are some of the biggies that men need to consider:
+Omega-3s are essential fats, meaning you need to get them from your diet—your body can’t make them.
+They are key to countless aspects of health, but here are some of the most significant benefits that men need to consider:

-- Brain health.
-Omega 3s are the building blocks of nerve cells, so they’re crucial for brain health.
-Research has found links between omega 3s and a variety of brain and mental health issues: Alzheimer’s disease, depression, Parkinson’s, learning ability, and more.
-(16)
+- Brain health: Omega-3s are the building blocks of nerve cells, so they’re crucial for brain health.
+Research has found links between omega-3s and a variety of brain and mental health issues such as Alzheimer’s disease, depression, Parkinson’s, and more.
+(6)

-- Heart health.
-Heart disease is the leading health concern for men.
-Omega 3s have been shown to reduce heart disease risk nearly across the board—lowering your chances of heart failure and both fatal and nonfatal coronary heart disease.
-(17)(18)
+- Heart health: Heart disease is the leading health concern for men.
+Omega-3s have been shown to reduce heart disease risk nearly across the board—lowering your chances of heart failure and both fatal and non-fatal coronary heart disease.
+(4)

-- Exercise recovery.
-Omega 3s help curb the muscle soreness that comes with weight lifting.
+- Exercise recovery: Omega-3s help curb the muscle soreness that comes with weight lifting.
 This is good news not just for those who go to the gym a lot, but also for people undergoing physical therapy.
-(19)
+(12)

-The official adequate intake for men is 1.6 grams of omega 3s per day.
-(20) Some of the studies that were looking for therapeutic effects used higher doses.
+The official adequate intake for men is 1.6 grams of omega-3s per day.
+(18) Some of the studies that were looking for therapeutic effects used higher doses.

 Seafood—specifically fatty fish like salmon, mackerel, anchovies, and herring—is the best source of DHA and EPA.
-ALA can be found in vegan sources like flaxseed, chia seeds, and walnuts.
+ALA can be found in plant-based sources like flaxseed, chia seeds, and walnuts.
 Supplements are another good option, and high-quality ones don’t contain mercury, which can be a concern when eating fish.
+(18)